Jimmy LaSalvia: GOProud

 LaSalvia left Log Cabin Republicans and along with fellow former LCR employee, Christopher R. Barron started GOProud as a means of driving a political perspective under their sole direction.
 They co-sponsored CPAC two years in a row and conservative commentator Ann Coulter headlined GOProud's first "Homocon" convention, where Ann Coulter addressed the audience informing them that gays didn't 'deserve civil rights protections because they weren't black.'
 In advance of the 2012 CPAC, Barron went on a rage against ACU Chairman Al Cardenas and Board Member Cleta Mitchell calling her a 'nasty bigot' despite having developed a working relationship with her in the past, the statements by Barron spurred conservative lesbian radio personality Tammy Bruce to resign from the GOProud board.

 As executive director of GOProud, he went on record that he would endorse Michele Bachmann if she received the Republican nomination despite her lengthy anti-gay rhetoric and voting record.

 GOProud is an organization for conservative gays and their allies.
 Barron and LaSalvia founded the organization in April 2009.
-LaSalvia announced in early 2013 that he would be stepping aside as the executive director of the organization and its daily operations, this coincided with pro-LGBT donor Paul Singer terminating his financial support.
+LaSalvia announced in early 2013 that he would be stepping aside as the executive director of the organization and its daily operations, this coincided with pro-LGBTQ donor Paul Singer terminating his financial support.
 However, he will remain active with the organization by serving on the board of directors.
 They have co-sponsored CPAC two years in a row and conservative commentator Ann Coulter headlined GOProud's first "Homocon" convention.